Special report: For Iran oil trader, Western ties run deep

 That advertisement, in a Jersey newspaper last September, came as Iranian companies were stepping up efforts to get around Western sanctions designed to slow or stop Iran's nuclear program.
 But the Iranian oil trader's retreat from the West has been only a partial one.

-Reuters has learned that on February 1, Naftiran Intertrade increased its holding in British oil giant BP Plc by 245,000 shares.
+Reuters has learned that on February 1, Naftiran Intertrade increased its holding in British oil giant BP Plc by 1.85 million shares.
 It now holds a stake worth more than $190 million.

 In addition to the shareholding, the Iranian company's ties to BP include the Rhum gas field in the North Sea, a venture that's now suspended due to sanctions.
 It also has active projects like a gas field with BP in Azerbaijan, and an investment with Royal Dutch Shell in fuel distribution in Senegal.